vojtn/mff_notes/nail120/03constraintSatisfaction.md

 A CSP is **arc consistent** if every arc in both directions is arc consistent.

-CSP is arc consistent iff every arc (Vi
-,Vj
-) is arc consistent (in both
-directions).

 ## K-Consistency

 A CSP is **k-consistent** if: